-Although we believe that we compete favorably with respect to these factors, there can be no assurance that we will continue to do so.
+Although we believe that we compete favorably with respect to these factors, we may not be able to continue to do so.
 We encounter substantial competition in most of our product lines.
 Certain of our competitors may have greater financial and other resources than we have.
 In some cases, competitors are smaller than we are, but well established in specific product niches.
 We may encounter difficulties in changing established relationships of competitors with a large installed base of products at such customers' fabrication facilities.
 In addition, our competitors can be expected to continue to improve the design and performance of their products.
-There can be no assurance that competitors will not develop products that offer price or performance features superior to those of our products.
+Competitors may develop products that offer price or performance features superior to those of our products.